Automate High School Drama and Musical Ticketing

 3) Select a system: After having considered the type of event and its ticketing requirements, you’ll need to select a system.
 You will want to consider factors such as your total budget, the scale of event, target audience, reputation, etc. Building a good rapport with all potential suppliers could be a good start, as you could get important tips on purchasing an affordably priced system.
 Also, remember that an expensive automated system does not always mean that it’s the best.

-4) Implement: The fourth step to automate ticketing for high schools is to implement the system.
+4) Implement: The fourth step to automate high school drama and musical ticketing into an integrated system.
 This step may require you to train those in charge of ticket handling at the box-office so as to ensure smooth, accurate processing.
 These days, there are a number of automated systems that obviate the need for training because of their ease of use, accuracy and excellent data collection/integration/reporting capabilities.

 5) Sell Tickets!
 Accepting online orders is important if you plan to automate ticketing for high schools.
 Online ordering allows ticket buyers to select the event, the date and time, and their seats (for reserved seating events) through your customized web page.
 If you plan to take box office or phone orders, your system should enable that as well.